kite-sdk/kite-examples/demo/README.md

   In particular, check the times that jobs are scheduled for.
 Note that times are in UTC so you may have to apply a conversion from the local timezone.
-* Use the Oozie web console to find the MapReduce jobs that Oozie runs.
+* Use the Oozie application in Hue to find the MapReduce jobs that Oozie runs.
 By looking at them on the Hadoop web UI you can drill down to the task output to find any errors that have occurred.